abdulqadirtr/Kotlin_Retrofit_RecyclerView/README.md

-# RecyclerView to pass Item ClickListner To Fragment with passing parameters
+# MVVM RecyclerView to pass Item ClickListner To Fragment with passing parameters

 In this android app API's data is received using Retrofit with complete MVVM architect and showed in recycleview also item clickListner is used to send the clicklistner of adapter to the fragment.